slowernews/wisdom-tldr/README.md

 > *'In the long run, the ability to make others come to you is a weapon far more powerful than any tool of aggression.'*

-> *'Learn to keep people dependent on you.' -- Robert Greene (11th law of power)*
+> *'Make other people come to you: use bait if necessary.'<br>

-> *'Make other people come to you: use bait if necessary.' -- Robert Greene (8th law of power)*
+'Learn to keep people dependent on you.' -- Robert Greene (8th and 11th law of power)*

 > *'Bait people into going out on a limb, exposing their weaknesses, then rake them with fire from the side.'*